 Since John Baptist Wills, Sr. married an heiress of Green property, since the Wills name is not common, and since JBW and most of his children named children “William”, there is circumstantial reason to assume JBW was the son of one of these William Wills.
 Unfortunately, there also seems to have been at least one William Wells in Charles County and separating William Wells from William Wills in the records is not easy.
 The relative lack of mention in public documents, deeds, and testaments over the course of a century implies that these William Wills were not particularly prosperous or blessed with large families.

-The religion of the Wills progenitors before John B. Wills, Sr. is not known, but his wife was Catholic and his given name suggests a Catholic line, perhaps maternally.
+The religion of the Wills progenitors before John B. Wills, Sr. is not known, but his wife was Catholic and his given name suggests at least one of his parents was Catholic.
 Unfortunately the colonial Catholic parish records of Charles County are not extant.

 Ongoing research on the maternal lines of John B. Wills is exploring the source of his given name “John Baptist”.
 This name is not common in the English world, and there is every reason to assume that it comes into Southern Maryland from a French immigrant or an Irish one.
 Unfortunately by the mid-1700’s there are several scattered families in the area using this given name and no clear track yet of an available daughter who might have married into the Wills family.

 PLACE OF ORIGIN UNKNOWN: There are early settlers by the name of Wills in Virginia and it is possible that this family came from there, but the evidence suggests the family was already in Charles County or St. Mary’s County in the 1600’s.
 There is no evidence yet to connect these William Wills with any persons or places in England.